nightmode/logitech-g27/README.md

-# Logitech G27 Racing Wheel for Node.js
+# Logitech G27 Racing Wheel for Node

 Bring your Logitech G27 Racing Wheel into the wonderful world of Node and...